resourceguru/api-docs/endpoints/webhooks.md

 * `DELETE /v1/:subdomain/webhooks/1` will delete the webhook specified and return `204 No Content` if that was successful.
-If the user does not have administrative priveleges, you'll see `403 Forbidden`.
+If the user does not have administrative privileges, you'll see `403 Forbidden`.

 ## Test a Webhook